jase-d-ace/dice-util/README.md

 ### EOD 04/14/2020:
 Searching the SRD has been merged to `master`.
 Yay.

+## Update as of 04/21/2020
+More inspiration has struck.
+Now working on an initiatives list.
+Branch is named `initiatives`

 ~~I'll fully flesh out this readme some other time.~~ I guess "some other time" has already happened.